-- the timing, investment and associated activities involved in developing, obtaining regulatory approval for, launching and commercializing our product candidates, including CY6463; - the coronavirus ("COVID-19") pandemic and related constraints on supply chains and human resource availability affecting our clinical trials and other operating activities; - our relationships with third parties, collaborators and our employees; - our ability to execute our strategic priorities; - our ability to finance our operations and business initiatives; - the success of collaboration or license agreements of our product candidates; - whether the praliciguat out-license will result in the creation of any therapies; - whether any development, regulatory, and commercialization milestones or royalty payments provided for in the agreement with Akebia (as defined below) will be achieved; - the impact on our business of workforce and expense reduction initiatives; - our plans with respect to the development, manufacture or sale of our product candidates and the associated timing thereof, including the design and results of pre-clinical and clinical studies; - the safety profile and related adverse events of our product candidates; - the efficacy and perceived therapeutic benefits of our product candidates, their potential indications and their market potential; - U.S. and non-U.S. regulatory requirements for our product candidates, including any post-approval development and regulatory requirements, and the ability of our product candidates to meet such requirements; - our ability to attract and retain employees needed to execute our business plans and strategies and our ability to manage the impact of any loss of key employees; - our ability to obtain and maintain intellectual property protection for our product candidates and the strength thereof;
+- we could be delisted from Nasdaq; - there is substantial doubt regarding our ability to continue as a going concern; - the timing, investment and associated activities involved in developing, obtaining regulatory approval for, launching and commercializing our product candidates, including CY6463; - the coronavirus ("COVID-19") pandemic and related constraints on supply chains and human resource availability affecting our clinical trials and other operating activities; - our relationships with third parties, collaborators and our employees; - our ability to execute our strategic priorities; - our ability to finance our operations and business initiatives; - the success of collaboration or license agreements of our product candidates; - whether the praliciguat out-license will result in the creation of any therapies; - whether any development, regulatory, and commercialization milestones or royalty payments provided for in the agreement with Akebia (as defined below) will be achieved; - the impact on our business of workforce and expense reduction initiatives; - our plans with respect to the development, manufacture or sale of our product candidates and the associated timing thereof, including the design and results of pre-clinical and clinical studies; - the safety profile and related adverse events of our product candidates; - the efficacy and perceived therapeutic benefits of our product candidates, their potential indications and their market potential; - U.S. and non-U.S. regulatory requirements for our product candidates, including any post-approval development and regulatory requirements, and the ability of our product candidates to meet such requirements; - our ability to attract and retain employees needed to execute our business plans and strategies and our ability to manage the impact of any loss of key employees;

-- our future financial performance, revenues, expense levels, payments, cash flows, profitability, tax obligations, capital raising and liquidity sources, real estate needs and concentration of voting control, as well as the timing and drivers thereof, and internal control over financial reporting; - our ability to compete with other companies that are or may be developing or selling products that are competitive with our product candidates; - the impact of government regulation in the life sciences industry, particularly with respect to healthcare reform; and - trends and challenges in the markets for our potential products.
+- our ability to obtain and maintain intellectual property protection for our product candidates and the strength thereof; - our future financial performance, revenues, expense levels, payments, cash flows, profitability, tax obligations, capital raising and liquidity sources, real estate needs and concentration of voting control, as well as the timing and drivers thereof, and internal control over financial reporting; - our ability to compete with other companies that are or may be developing or selling products that are competitive with our product candidates: - the impact of government regulation in the life sciences industry, particularly with respect to healthcare reform; and - trends and challenges in the markets for our potential products.